laragento/docs/create-a-package.md

 - Http
 	- Api, Controllers, Middleware and Requests
 - Managers
-	- Junction point between data-provider and data-storage/services @see call-stack diagrams below
+	- Junction point between data-provider and data-storage/services.
+See [Call Stack](#call-stack) diagrams below
 	- Are used by Internal Calls, Controllers, Api Calls, Cron Jobs, Console Commands
 	- Package Facades point to Managers
 	- Handle data validation and authorisation by using Requests